chickenspaceprogram/monopoly-TI/readme.txt

 Additions are listed here in the order they will likely be implemented in, however I make no promises as to when, whether, and in what order they will be added.

-- Replace current row-reduction algorithm with one that can use partitioned matrices and the inbuilt matrix multiplication, inversion, and ref() routines.
-- Optimize and neaten some of the code (especially in the main body and subroutines of prgmREFLM and prgmMONOGEN.
+- Optimize and neaten some of the code (especially in the main body and subroutines of prgmMONOGEN.
 - Add proper progress indicators to all parts of the program
 - Combine subprograms together to reduce the number of subprograms